-Amended and Restated Senior Secured Credit Facility.
-On March 9, 2011, we entered into an amended and restated senior secured credit facility (the "Amended Facility").
-The Amended Facility replaced in its entirety the senior secured credit facility that was in place as of December 31, 2010.
-The Amended Facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$250 million and (ii) 4.75 times Consolidated EBITDA (as defined: \$323.1 million at March 31, 2012).
+Amended and restated senior secured credit facility.
+On March 9, 2011, we entered into an amended and restated senior secured credit facility, or credit facility.
+The credit facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$250 million and (ii) 4.75 times Consolidated EBITDA (as defined: \$346.4 million at June 30, 2012).
 In addition, at our request, the revolving loan commitment can be increased up to an additional \$100 million, in the aggregate, without the approval of the lenders, but subject to the approval of the administrative agent and the receipt of additional commitments from one or more lenders.
-We may elect to have loans under the Amended Facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 2% to 3% depending on the total leverage ratio then in effect.
+We may elect to have loans under the credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 2% to 3% depending on the total leverage ratio then in effect, or (ii) at the base rate plus a margin ranging from 1% to 2% depending on the total leverage ratio then in effect.
 We also pay a commitment fee on the unused amount of commitments, ranging from 0.375% to 0.5% per annum, depending on the total leverage ratio then in effect.
-Our obligations under the Amended Facility are secured by a first priority security interest in favor of the lenders in the majority of our assets.
-At March 31, 2012, our outstanding borrowings under the Amended Facility were \$106.5 million.
+Our obligations under the credit facility are secured by a first priority security interest in favor of the lenders in the majority of our assets.
+At June 30, 2012, our outstanding borrowings under the credit facility were \$106.5 million.

-The terms of the Amended Facility include covenants that restrict our ability to make cash distributions, acquisitions and investments, including investments in joint ventures.
+The terms of the credit facility include covenants that restrict our ability to make cash distributions, acquisitions and investments, including investments in joint ventures.
 We may make distributions of cash to the extent of our "available cash" as defined in our partnership agreement.
 We may make acquisitions and investments that meet the definition of "permitted acquisitions"; "other investments" which may not exceed 5% of "consolidated net tangible assets"; and "permitted JV investments" which may not exceed \$125 million in the aggregate and subject to us having at least \$50 million in "liquidity" before and after giving effect to such joint venture investment.
 The principal balance of loans and any accrued and unpaid interest are due and payable in full on the maturity date, March 9, 2016.

-The Amended Facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
-On March 20, 2012, the Amended Facility was further amended to allow us to submit audited financial statements for the year ended December 31, 2011 to the administrative agent within 135 days after December 31, 2011.
-For each applicable year thereafter, we will be required to submit the audited financial statements within the customary 90 days after year end.
-The primary financial covenants contained in the Amended Facility are (i) a total leverage ratio test (not to exceed 4.75 times), (ii) a senior secured leverage ratio test (not to exceed 3.75 times) in the event we issue senior unsecured notes, and (iii) a minimum interest coverage ratio test (not less than 3.0 times).
-These financial covenants are based on a defined financial performance measure within the Amended Facility known as "Consolidated EBITDA."
-The calculation of the "total leverage ratio" and "interest coverage ratio" contained in the Amended Facility is as follows (in thousands, except ratios):
+The credit facility also contains customary representations and warranties (including those relating to organization and authorization, compliance with laws, absence of defaults, material agreements and litigation) and customary events of default (including those relating to monetary defaults, covenant defaults, cross defaults and bankruptcy events).
+The primary financial covenants contained in the credit facility are (i) a total leverage ratio test (not to exceed 4.75 times), (ii) a senior secured leverage ratio test (not to exceed 3.75 times) in the event we issue senior unsecured notes, and (iii) a minimum interest coverage ratio test (not less than 3.0 times).
+These financial covenants are based on a defined financial performance measure within the credit facility known as "Consolidated EBITDA."
+The calculation of the "total leverage ratio" and "interest coverage ratio" contained in the credit facility is as follows (in thousands, except ratios):